Long-form personal (written) communication may be dying. And I will miss it.

 I’m talking about reflection, not reaction.

 Not that the other forms of communication are bad or entirely meaningless.
 The advancement of technology has allowed us to reach people faster than we could ever dream.
-But it has also left us drowning in a multitude of ways of reaching those same people: you respond on a message in Slack, they send you one back via Instagram DM; you respond in text message; they reply in Signal; you question their latest response in Google hangouts, and they send you a Discord message to clarify the statement made on Twitter.
+But it has also left us drowning in a multitude of ways of reaching those same people: you respond to a message in Slack, they send you one back via Instagram DM; you respond in text message; they reply in Signal; you question their latest response in Google hangouts, and they send you a Discord message to clarify the statement made on Twitter.

 Even more is the loss of that personal touch.
 Yes, I would vastly prefer the written letter to that of digital text, but I don’t think anyone is going to be investing in a personal stationery kit to write me letters.